Quick Start Guide

 https://api.genability.com/rest/public/lses?zipCode=94105&residentialServiceTypes=ELECTRICITY&sortOn=totalCustomers&sortOrder=DESC&fields=ext

 What does this request mean?
-Broken down from left to right ...
+Broken down from left to right:

-Request Section | Description | |
+| Request Section | Description |

-<https:// > | We recommend using https for all API traffic. | |
+https:// | We recommend using HTTPS for all API traffic. |

 api.genability.com | Our production API environment is at api.genability.com.
-You'll probably always make calls to this server. | |
+You'll probably always make calls to this server. |

-/rest | If you look in the path of this request, you'll see it starts with /rest.
-Almost all of our APIs are RESTful in nature. | |
+/rest | If you look at the path of this request, you'll see it starts with /rest.
+Almost all of our APIs are RESTful in nature. |

-/public | this denotes the version.
-It's typically either v1 or public | Versioning details |
+/public | This denotes the version.
+It's typically either v1 or public.
+Versioning details |

 /lses | This part of the request path denotes the actual endpoint you are calling.
-In this case, Get LSEs. | API Reference |
+In this case, Get LSEs.
+API Reference |

-zipCode=94105 | The call will only find LSEs that are active in the ZIP code 94105 . | |
+zipCode=94105 | The call will only find LSEs that are active in ZIP code 94105. |

-residentialServiceTypes=ELECTRICITY | Arcadia tracks different types of LSEs, including utilities that just provide service to businesses, those that just provide natural gas, rooftop, and community solar companies, agencies that provide incentives and rebates, and more.
-In our case, we just want utilities that provide electricity to residential customers. | |
+residentialServiceTypes=ELECTRICITY | Arcadia tracks different types of LSEs, including utilities that only provide service to businesses, those that only provide natural gas, rooftop and community solar companies, agencies that provide incentives and rebates, and more.
+In our case, we only want utilities that provide electricity to residential customers. |

-sortOn=totalCustomers&sortOrder=DESC | Any API endpoint that can return more than one item in its response has the ability for the caller to request how the results are sorted.
-In this case, we wanted to put the most likely utility at the top of the list, and the least at the bottom.
-So we sorted on the totalCustomers field. | Sorting details. |
+sortOn=totalCustomers&sortOrder=DESC | Any API endpoint that can return more than one item in its response allows the caller to request how the results are sorted.
+In this case, we wanted to put the most likely utility at the top of the list and the least likely at the bottom.
+So we sorted on the totalCustomers field.
+Sorting details |

-fields=ext | This tells the API to return the extended set of fields for this queries results, rather than the regular set.
-You can use this parameter in a lot of different places in order to get back additional information from the API.
-In fact, there are three different options for the amount of data that you want the API to return: standard, which is what gets returned by default, ext ended, and min inimum.
-You can read more about them, along with other standard request parameters. | Fields details. |
+fields=ext | This tells the API to return the extended set of fields for this query's results, rather than the regular set.
+You can use this parameter in many different places to get back additional information from the API.
+In fact, there are three different options for the amount of data you want the API to return: standard (returned by default), extended, and minimum.
+You can read more about them, along with other standard request parameters.
+Fields details |

 Learn all about our standard REST parameters on the REST Requests page.